 Best Food Facts recently received a question from a website visitor asking, “Can you please give me advice on which foods will best help a person who is lactose intolerant?”
-To answer her question, we reached out to Dr. Dennis Savaiano, Purdue University, for some more information about lactose intolerance.
+To answer her question, we reached out to Dr. Dennis Savaiano, Purdue University, and what he told us may suprise you!

 What is lactose?
 What is lactase?